Notice that these child CPR steps are nearly identical to adult CPR steps with the following key differences:

 |

-Repeat A - B - C until help arrives or the victim begins breathing.
+Repeat C - A - B until help arrives or the victim begins breathing.
 If there are two rescuers, one does the breathing and one does the compressions - CPR steps and ratios remain the same. |

 |